Tuesday 11 September 2007

 The next track premiered on ‘An Intimate Evening With Eddie Stubbs’ was ‘Let Me Be The First To Go’, which featured guest vocals from Vince Gill.

 Eddie Stubbs inquired as to Shanachie Records’ plans to release a promo single in order to promote the album and Gene stated that they had released the track ‘I Buried Our Love’ (written by Tim Menzies and Tony Haselden) as such.

 Gene Watson then spoke of his great admiration for Mark Chesnutt who had given up a lot of his time taking part in various benefit concerts to help Gene with his medical expenses following a diagnosis of colon cancer in 2000.

-Gene hoped that Mark Chesnutt was listening to the broadcast to whom he expressed a heartfelt 'thank you' for all he had done for him.
+Gene hoped that Mark Chesnutt was listening to the broadcast, and to expressed a heartfelt ‘thank you’ to Mark for all he had done for him.

 Eddie Stubbs then asked his special guest what it was that motivated Gene Watson to continue to do what he does.

 Gene responded by saying that it was the undying loyalty of his fans that kept him going.

 Gene also stated that he adored the members of his highly acclaimed Farewell Party Band and he gave a special mention to its latest member, Clinton Gregory, who he said had added wonderful acoustic guitar, fiddle and harmony vocals to the overall sound of the band.